hehonghui/android-tech-frontier/others/Android Graphics Pipeline：从Button到Framebuffer（part1）/readme.md

 ## Creating the Display Lists

-## ´´½¨Display Lists
+## åˆ›å»ºDisplay Lists

 As previously mentioned, each view is responsible to generate its own display list.
 When a VSync event is fired and the choreographer called performTraversals on the root view, the  HardwareRenderer is asked to draw the view, which in turn will ask the view to generate its display list.

-ÕıÈçÖ®Ç°Ìáµ½µÄ£¬Ã¿¸öview¸ºÔğÉú²ú×Ô¼ºµÄdisplay list¡£µ±Ò»¸öVSyncÊÂ¼ş±»´¥·¢£¬choreographerµ÷ÓÃ¸ùÊÓÍ¼µÄ`performTraversals`·½·¨£¬¸ùÊÓÍ¼ÒªÇó`HardwareRenderer`»æÖÆview£¬`HardwareRenderer`·´¹ıÀ´ÒªÇóviewÉú³É×Ô¼ºµÄdisplay list¡£
+æ­£å¦‚ä¹‹å‰æåˆ°çš„ï¼Œæ¯ä¸ªviewè´Ÿè´£ç”Ÿäº§è‡ªå·±çš„display listã€‚å½“ä¸€ä¸ªVSyncäº‹ä»¶è¢«è§¦å‘ï¼Œchoreographerè°ƒç”¨æ ¹è§†å›¾çš„`performTraversals`æ–¹æ³•ï¼Œæ ¹è§†å›¾è¦æ±‚`HardwareRenderer`ç»˜åˆ¶viewï¼Œ`HardwareRenderer`åè¿‡æ¥è¦æ±‚viewç”Ÿæˆè‡ªå·±çš„display listã€‚

 ![perform-traversals1](perform-traversals1.png)

 With currently almost 20.000 lines of code, the View  is one of the bigger classes inside the Android framework.
 This comes as no surprise, as it is the building block for every widget and application.
 It handles the keyboard, trackball and touch events, as well as scrolling, scrollbars, layouting and measuring, and much, much more.

-ÔÚAndroid framework²ãÖĞ£¬ViewÊÇÆäÖĞÒ»¸ö±È½Ï´óµÄÀà£¬µ±Ç°´úÂëÁ¿½«½ü20000ĞĞ¡£Õâ²¢²»ÁîÈË¾ªÆæ£¬ÒòÎªËüÊÇÃ¿¸öĞ¡×é¼şºÍÓ¦ÓÃµÄ¹¹½¨¿é¡£Ëü´¦Àí¼üÅÌ¡¢¹ì¼£Çò¡¢´¥ÃşÊÂ¼ş,ÒÔ¼°¹ö¶¯,¹ö¶¯Ìõ,²¼¾ÖºÍ²âÁ¿,»¹ÓĞºÜ¶àºÜ¶à¡£
+åœ¨Android frameworkå±‚ä¸­ï¼ŒViewæ˜¯å…¶ä¸­ä¸€ä¸ªæ¯”è¾ƒå¤§çš„ç±»ï¼Œå½“å‰ä»£ç é‡å°†è¿‘20000è¡Œã€‚è¿™å¹¶ä¸ä»¤äººæƒŠå¥‡ï¼Œå› ä¸ºå®ƒæ˜¯æ¯ä¸ªå°ç»„ä»¶å’Œåº”ç”¨çš„æ„å»ºå—ã€‚å®ƒå¤„ç†é”®ç›˜ã€è½¨è¿¹çƒã€è§¦æ‘¸äº‹ä»¶,ä»¥åŠæ»šåŠ¨,æ»šåŠ¨æ¡,å¸ƒå±€å’Œæµ‹é‡,è¿˜æœ‰å¾ˆå¤šå¾ˆå¤šã€‚

 ![view-getdisplaylist](view-getdisplaylist.png)

-Called by the Hardware Renderer, the View.getDisplayList(¡­) method will create a new internal display list, which will be used for rest of the views lifetime.
+Called by the Hardware Renderer, the View.getDisplayList(â€¦) method will create a new internal display list, which will be used for rest of the views lifetime.
 The internal display list is then asked to supply a canvas big enough to accommodate the view.
-Supplying a  GLES20RecordingCanvas, the view and all its children will use it to draw upon, and is therefore handed to the  draw(¡­) method.
+Supplying a  GLES20RecordingCanvas, the view and all its children will use it to draw upon, and is therefore handed to the  draw(â€¦) method.
 The canvas is somewhat special, as it will not execute drawing commands but rather save them as commands inside the display list.
 This means that the widgets and every view can use the normal drawing API without even noticing that the commands are rendered to a display list.

-`View.getDisplayList(¡­)`·½·¨±»Hardware Rendererµ÷ÓÃÊ±½«»á´´½¨Ò»¸öÄÚ²¿µÄdisplay list£¬Õâ¸öÄÚ²¿display list½«»áÔÚviewÉúÃüÖÜÆÚµÄÊ£Óà²¿ÃÅ±»Ê¹ÓÃ¡£È»ºóÕâ¸öÄÚ²¿display list±»ÒªÇóÌá¹©Ò»¸ö×ã¹»´óµÄ»­²¼À´ÈİÄÉÕâ¸öview¡£Ìá¹©Ò»¸öGLES20RecordingCanvas£¬ËùÓĞviewºÍËüµÄchildren½«»áÔÚÉÏÃæ»æÍ¼£¬²¢´«µİ¸ø`draw(¡­)`·½·¨¡£Õâ¸ö»­²¼ÓĞµãÌØÊâ£¬ÒòÎªËü²»Ö´ĞĞ»æÍ¼ÃüÁî£¬¶øÊÇ±£´æÃüÁîµ½display list¡£ÕâÒâÎ¶×ÅĞ¡×é¼şºÍÃ¿¸öviewÄÜÊ¹ÓÃÕı³£µÄ»æÍ¼API£¬ÉõÖÁÎŞĞë¹Ø×¢display listÄÚ²¿µÄÃüÁî
+`View.getDisplayList(â€¦)`æ–¹æ³•è¢«Hardware Rendererè°ƒç”¨æ—¶å°†ä¼šåˆ›å»ºä¸€ä¸ªå†…éƒ¨çš„display listï¼Œè¿™ä¸ªå†…éƒ¨display listå°†ä¼šåœ¨viewç”Ÿå‘½å‘¨æœŸçš„å‰©ä½™éƒ¨é—¨è¢«ä½¿ç”¨ã€‚ç„¶åè¿™ä¸ªå†…éƒ¨display listè¢«è¦æ±‚æä¾›ä¸€ä¸ªè¶³å¤Ÿå¤§çš„ç”»å¸ƒæ¥å®¹çº³è¿™ä¸ªviewã€‚æä¾›ä¸€ä¸ªGLES20RecordingCanvasï¼Œæ‰€æœ‰viewå’Œå®ƒçš„childrenå°†ä¼šåœ¨ä¸Šé¢ç»˜å›¾ï¼Œå¹¶ä¼ é€’ç»™`draw(â€¦)`æ–¹æ³•ã€‚è¿™ä¸ªç”»å¸ƒæœ‰ç‚¹ç‰¹æ®Šï¼Œå› ä¸ºå®ƒä¸æ‰§è¡Œç»˜å›¾å‘½ä»¤ï¼Œè€Œæ˜¯ä¿å­˜å‘½ä»¤åˆ°display listã€‚è¿™æ„å‘³ç€å°ç»„ä»¶å’Œæ¯ä¸ªviewèƒ½ä½¿ç”¨æ­£å¸¸çš„ç»˜å›¾APIï¼Œç”šè‡³æ— é¡»å…³æ³¨display listå†…éƒ¨çš„å‘½ä»¤

-`View: getDisplayList(¡­)`
+`View: getDisplayList(â€¦)`
 ```java
 private DisplayList getDisplayList(DisplayList displayList,
                                    boolean isLayer) {